 The balance of outstanding collateral to be reported in a collateral update report should be measured on the basis of the contractual or intended settlement dates of transactions, in other words, it is recommended to assume perfect settlement.
+Consequently, the Event Date for a collateral update report should be the "expected" settlement date of the collateral being reported, which is taken to mean contractual or intended settlement date --- recommendation 9.2.1.
 This approach has been confirmed by ESMA in its final Guidelines of January 2020.
 See recommendation 9.2.